Imtiaz-Zahir/Slot-Game/README.md

 3. **Web3.js Integration**: The website integrates Web3.js library to interact with the Ethereum blockchain, enabling seamless betting and transaction processing.

-4. **Account Management**: Users can create accounts, manage their betting wallets, and monitor their betting history directly on the platform.

-5. **Real-Time Updates**: Slot Game provides real-time updates on game results, betting odds, and other relevant information to enhance the user experience.
+4. **Real-Time Updates**: Slot Game provides real-time updates on game results, betting odds, and other relevant information to enhance the user experience.

-6. **Responsive Design**: The website is built with a responsive design, ensuring compatibility across various devices, including desktops, laptops, tablets, and smartphones.
+5. **Responsive Design**: The website is built with a responsive design, ensuring compatibility across various devices, including desktops, laptops, tablets, and smartphones.

 ## Getting Started